COVID-19 pandemic in Rajasthan: Government response

 On 19 March, Section 144 which restricted gathering of five or more was imposed in Rajasthan to contain the spread of the disease.
 The government had also screened all passengers reaching Jaipur via foreign flights and kept the ones showing symptoms in home isolation for 14 days.

-The state was first to announce complete lockdown starting 22 March, barring essential services.
+The state was the first to announce complete lockdown starting 22 March, barring essential services.
 On 22 March, it banned public transport services in the state.
 On 24 March, the state banned all private vehicles in the roads after COVID-19 cases crossed 32 in the state.
 The state government had also announced free ration for two months for families covered under the National Food Security Act (NFSA).

 On 11 April, the state government announced financial assistance of ₹50 lakhs to the family of government employees who die due to disease during anti-COVID-19 operations.

 On 1 May, Districts of the state were divided in three zones by Union Health Ministry based on severity of the outbreak, Rajasthan have 8 red zones, 19 orange zones and 6 green zones.
 The relaxations in the extended lockdown in these zones will be provided accordingly.

 On 7 May, CM Ashok Gehlot sealed the state borders to prevent the entry of unauthorised personals as the cases suddenly increased across the country and said that only individuals mentioned according to the MHA guidelines were permitted.